rrazon/dotfiles/README.md

-# Paul's dotfiles
+# RRazon's dotfiles

 [mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it.

 This repo is mostly for me but you're welcome to make suggestions.
 Mathias's is the project to fork.
-I'm mostly catching up to him, @cowboy, and @gf3.
+I'm mostly catching up to him, @cowboy, and @gf3 and @paulirish.

 ## install the necessary apps

-My basic setup is captured in `install-deps.sh` which adds homebrew, z, nave, etc.
+Basic setup is captured in `install-deps.sh` which adds homebrew and a few other things

 ## private config